 ~~•~~•~~•~~•~~•~~•~~•~~ BOOKBUG CLUB ~~•~~•~~•~~•~~•~~•~~•~~

-october's book is:
+january's book is:

 Soooooooo essentially the whole reason i made this website was because i wanted to join bookbug.
 A couple months ago, i stumbled upon it by chance and realized that it was the first book club i've ever come across that actually matched my taste in reading, so yeah.